marcinwiacek/pl1/project10_gen2/readme.md

 **Process switching**

-Every modern CPU / OS is running many processes in parallel.
+Once again: every modern CPU / OS is running many processes in parallel.
 Software based switching gives flexibility, but... it can be not so effective like hardware one.

 1. PL1 has got tables, where can save state of few processes (when one of them exist in the table, switching length is similiar to executing ONE instruction)
 2. when process info is not found in tables, we try to read only these registers from memory, which have value different than zero